jscaldwell55/ada-bot/README.md

 - ✅ No localStorage/cookies (all state in memory)
 - ✅ Row Level Security enforces data boundaries
 - ✅ Minimal analytics (database-only tracking)
-- ✅ **Voice privacy**: Vapi is COPPA compliant, no voice recordings stored
+- ✅ **Voice privacy**: ElevenLabs is COPPA compliant, no voice recordings stored

 ### FERPA Considerations
 If deployed in schools: